-There are ATM machines in Oaxaca City where you can use your debit card or credit card to withdraw cash - don't forget your PIN.
+As you exit the luggage area at the Oaxaca airport, there is an obvious cambio (money exchange) on the right.
+This will be a very good chance to change some money.
+There are ATM machines in Oaxaca City where you can use your debit card or credit card to withdraw cash - don't forget your PIN and keep in mind that there will be a service charge.
 Please note that occasionally an ATM may not accept your card.
 This is not unusual, and all you need to do is just try another one.
-ATM exchange rates, even with a service fee, are better than the rates at the cambios.
 I always bring both a debit card and a credit card just in case.
 You'll also be able to change dollars to pesos in Oaxaca City at one of the many "Cambios" which are open most of the day until about 6 PM.
 If you pass through the Mexico City airport, they often have the best rates at the easily accessed cambios.